AkiPoh/DEV-KATKE/PLANNING.md

 2. **Baic Text Cursor Movement via Keyboard Input:**
    - Move text cursor with keyboard arrow keys
      - Moving within the character box constrains

+### Stage 3: Hard-Coded Character Placement

+**Sub-Stages:**
+1. **Display a Hard-Coded Character at a Specified Position:**
+   - Display a hard-coded character (like "#") at a position specified before application launch.
+2. **Place a Character Text Cursor Postion**
+   - Place a hard-coded character at the text cursor position when the user pressed the "spacebar"

+### Stage 4: Continuous Drawing Mode

+**Sub-Stages:**
+1. **Toggle an Indicator by Pressing "E"**
+   - Enable/disable with specific key (maybe 'E' for continious mode toggle)
+   - Visual indicator showing when continuous mode is active
+2. **Actual Continuous Drawing Mode Implementation**
+- Based on toggle status automatically place characters where the text cursor is, even when it moves

+### Stage 5: Character Overwriting System

+**Sub-Stages:**
+1. **More Characters - Freedom!**
+   - Introduce second character option (like '*' alongside '#', and of course space ' ')
+   - Key to switch between the two character types (maybe mapped to "1", "2" and "0" on keyboard)
+2. **Overwriting characters**
+   - Any new character placement on top of an old one overwrites whatever was previously at that position

 ## First MVP Step